HimanshuLab/SCI-VCF-docs/mkdocs/docs/about.md

 # About

 SCI-VCF is a multi-platform application that helps users to analyse the variant call format in a guided GUI setting.
-Summarize, compare and design interactive visualizations of VCFs with a mouse click.
+Summarize, inspect, analyse, and design interactive visualisations of the genetic variants from VCFs with a mouse click.

 ## Workflows

-SCI-VCF has two workflows:
+SCI-VCF has three major workflows:

 + Summarize: Get variant statistics from a VCF file.
 + Compare: Differentiate the variants in two VCF files.
++ Interface: View, search, sort, inspect, filter genetic variants in a VCF file.

+An additional module to interface with CSV files is also available.

 ## Major Features